check-spelling-sandbox/documentation-v12/docs/analytics/analytics.md

 ## Session
 The absolute number of session/conversations opened with the chatbot during the selected period.
-Next to it an index that show the percentage of increase/decrease in the number of the opened sessios compared to previous period(s).
+Next to it an index that show the percentage of increase/decrease in the number of the opened sessions compared to previous period(s).

 <!-- ![image](https://user-images.githubusercontent.com/89806971/200644081-69cb0278-a349-4660-833a-6726e3e0ce20.png) -->